Inquisitive bisimulation: Bisimulation invariance

-Analogously for state-pointed models that are stratified to depth $\ell$, in restriction to the $(\ell+1)$-neighbourhoods of their distinguished states. \eO
+Analogously for state-pointed models that are stratified to depth $\ell$ from their distinguished states. \eO

 This is because, due to stratification and cut-off, the $n$-round game exhausts all possibilities in the unbounded game.
+After $m$~rounds of the bisimulation game, which starts from the pairing of the roots~$w$ and $w'$ of the stratified models, the position is a pairing of worlds from strata $W_m$ and $W_m'$.
+So player~\PlayerII\ wins the unbounded game if she does not lose within $n$~rounds.

 \prf[Proof of Theorem~\ref{main1}.]
-We present the upgrading argument for the case of world-pointed models, which is closer to the classical intuition.
+We first present the upgrading argument for the case of world-pointed models, which is closer to the classical intuition.
 The version for state-pointed models, which is formally the stronger, will be discussed below.
 Let $\CC$ be any one of the classes in the theorem and let $\phi(x) \in \FO_q$ be $\sim$-invariant as a world property over $\CC$.
 We want to show that $\phi$ is $\simn$-invariant over $\CC$ for $n = 2^q$, where $q$ is the quantifier rank of~$\phi$.
 The upgrading argument is sketched in Figure~\ref{iqbmfigure}.
 Towards its ingredients, consider a world-pointed relational model $\str{M},w$ in $\mathcal{C}$.
-Since $\phi$ is $\sim$-invariant, we can, by Proposition~\ref{stratunfoldprop}, assume w.l.o.g.\ that $\str{M},w$ is stratified to depth $\ell = n$.
+Since $\phi$ is $\sim$-invariant, we can, by Proposition~\ref{stratunfoldprop}, assume w.l.o.g.\ that $\str{M},w$ is stratified to depth $\ell = n$ from $w$.
+Let $\str{M}_w^\ell$ be its $\ell$-truncation, which is then fully stratified.
 We define two world-pointed models $\str{M}_0,w$ and $\str{M}_1,w$ as follows.
-Each of the $\str{M}_i$ consists of an essentially disjoint union of the following constituents: both models contain $q$ distinct isomorphic copies of $\str{M}$ as well as of $\str{M}\restr N^\ell(w)$.
-In addition, $\str{M}_0$ contains a copy of $\str{M}\restr N^\ell(w)$ with the distinguished world $w$, while $\str{M}_1$ contains a copy of $\str{M}$ with the distinguished world~$w$. \footnote{See discussion at the end of Section~\ref{bisiminvsec} for the notion of `essential disjointness'.}
+Each of the $\str{M}_i$ consists of an essentially disjoint union of the following constituents: both models contain $q$ distinct isomorphic copies of $\str{M}$ as well as of $\str{M}_w^\ell$.
+In addition, $\str{M}_0$ contains a copy of $\str{M}_w^\ell$ with the distinguished world $w$, while $\str{M}_1$ contains a copy of $\str{M}$ with the distinguished world~$w$.